Ramblurr/datomic-pro-flake/README.md

 * A rw volume of `/config` is required.
 * Configure with env vars (see below) or add `/config/transactor.properties` to supply a config to the transactor.
 * A rw volume of `/data` is optional (for use in H2 mode).
+* Postgresql, MySQL, and sqlite JDBC drivers are included by default.

 #### Env vars